allanNAIT/allanNAIT.github.io/cpsc1012/01-intro-to-programming/coding-standards.md

     */
    ```

-   _Note: Replace the questions, name and date, with appropriate text._
+   _Note: Replace the questions, name, and date with appropriate text._

 2. **Other Commenting**: You will need to sufficiently document your code, especially sections where the code logic is a bit complex; this serves to help you, and your instructor, in understanding and debugging your code.
 For example:<br>
 ![other-commnenting-1](files/other-commenting-1.jpg)